hotwax/oms-documentation/user-manuals/order-management/allocate-sales-order.md

 ## Release Items

-_**This document outlines a step-by-step process to release the sales order items in the HotWax Commerce Order management system.**_

 {% hint style="info" %}
 For automated facility selection, user can either wait next brokering run or use Broker Now function to broker items immediately.&#x20;